learn-co-curriculum/dsc-mle/README.md

 This makes sense so far, but raises a few confusing points: If the data depends on theta parameter, then the first ten coin flips f_1 to f_10 depend on theta_1 to theta_10  for i = 1 to 10.
 So looking at the outcome of first ten experiments, how can we extrapolate it to theta_11?

-*There are two kinds people in the world: First, Those who can extrapolate from incomplete data*

-So let's see how we can do this.
-If we say that random outcome of a sequence of flips is governed (or modeled) by the parameters theta_1 to theta_10 we calculate the probability function based on observed data as:
+Here's how you can do this&mdash;if you say that random outcome of a sequence of flips is governed (or modeled) by the parameters theta_1 to theta_10, you can calculate the probability function based on observed data as:

 > $P (Heads, Heads, Tails, Tails, Tails, Heads, Tails, Heads, Heads, Heads) | \theta_{1}\theta_{2} .. \theta_{10})$